felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 --- abstract

-In times of armed conflict, the emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure.
+In times of armed conflict, the protective emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure.
 This enables military units to identify assets as protected under international humanitarian law to avoid attacking them.
-This draft explores the problem of how to extend such protection to *digital*, network-connected infrastructure through a digital emblem, and defines the requirements of a digital emblem, emphasizing security requirements.
+This draft explores how one could apply the protective emblems to *digital*, network-connected infrastructure using a *digital emblem*, and defines the requirements of a digital emblem, emphasizing security requirements.

 Notably, a digital emblem has a unique combination of security requirements, namely, authentication, accountability, and a property that we call *covert inspection*.
-Covert inspection states that those wishing to authenticate assets as protected must be able to do so without revealing that they may attack unprotected entities.
+Covert inspection means that those wishing to authenticate assets as protected must be able to do so without revealing that they may attack unprotected entities.

 --- middle

 # Introduction

-International Humanitarian Law (IHL) mandates that military units must never attack medical facilities, such as hospitals.
+International Humanitarian Law (IHL) mandates that military units must not attack medical facilities, such as hospitals.
 The emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure (e.g., by a red cross painted on a hospital's rooftop), thereby enabling military units to identify those assets as protected under IHL.
 The International Committee of the Red Cross (ICRC) recently posed the question: How can one extend such markings to *digital* infrastructure such as servers and networks? <!-- TODO: Cite report -->

 There is the hope that marking digital assets as protected can prevent cyberattacks on humanitarian infrastructure.
-State-actors are bound to IHL, and are thus required by law to respect the protective emblems.
+Parties to armed conflicts are bound by IHL, and are thus required by law to respect the protective emblems.
-Non-state-actors are not bound to IHL, but could still respect a digital emblem.
+Other actors may not be bound by IHL, but could still respect a digital emblem.
 Either out of respect for the humanitarian cause or to avoid unwanted attention when attacking marked assets.
 A digital emblem can only live up to this hope, though, if it meets a unique combination of requirements.

-1. Digital emblems require authentication as assets must not be able to fake protection, for example, by transferring markings from medical to military infrastructures.
+1. Digital emblems require authentication as assets must not be able to fake protection, for example, by transferring emblems from medical to military infrastructures.
-2. Protective markings must be decentralized, i.e., there must be no central authorities that govern the use or distribution of digital emblems.
+2. Protective emblems must be decentralized, i.e., there must be no central authorities that govern the use or distribution of digital emblems.
 What complies with IHL is subject to debate, and different parties (possibly at war with one another) must be able to express conflicting views and must not need to trust the same parties.
 3. The Web PKI has shown that a system of decentralized authorities is prone to misuse.
 Therefore, a digital emblem must be designed so that one can hold misbehaving parties accountable whenever they mark unprotected infrastructure.
 Protection under IHL stems from law, and laws must be enforceable to have an effect.
-4. Those wishing to authenticate assets must be able to verify protective markings in a way that does not call attention to the fact that they are screening potential targets.
+4. Those wishing to authenticate assets must be able to verify protective emblems in a way that does not call attention to the fact that they are screening potential targets.
 We call this property *covert inspection*.